SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 Note that for the Gaia-X production release, a X.509 certificate chain originating from one of the [Gaia-X Trust Anchors](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/trust_anchors/#list-of-defined-trust-anchors) will be required, which excludes Let's Encrypt as it does not offer EV SSL certificates.
 For testing this process, we can use the "v1-staging" Gaia-X API intended for development and testing purposes, which is a bit more lenient in this regard and will accept Let's Encrypt certificates.

-Please refer to the official [Certbot ACME client documentation](https://certbot.eff.org/instructions) on how to get started with Let's Encrypt on a webserver.
+Please refer to the official [Certbot ACME client documentation](https://certbot.eff.org/instructions) on how to get started with Let's Encrypt on a web server.
 Using Certbot to perform the key generation and certificate issuance results in the following files:

 - `privkey.pem`